 Needless to say, I don't get those magazines anymore.
 I try to explain to others how women are metaphorically abused inbetween the glossy pages of these magazines.
-But it's only one source.
-One of many.
-And it seems that even if we as women were capable of removing one form of this degradation, other bars would still be up to keep us in our cell.
-Only until we break down the walls will we be able to say that we are free.

-THE WORLD IN CONCISE TERMS A MINI DICTIONARY OF USELESS AND VASTLY IMPORTANT WORDS aardvark - A creature that sucks up things that aren't cool and uses them for food.
+But it's only one the world in concile terms a mini dictionary of vseless and vastly important words aardvark - A creature that sucks up things that aren't cool and uses them for food.
 Wow.
 The destruction of crap in order to survive.
 Also one of the ugliest animals ever.